kubernetes/community/contributors/design-proposals/statefulset-update.md

 [reconstruct the revision history](#history-reconstruction) of the StatefulSet.
-1. If the number of PodTemplates in the StatefulSet's revision history is greater than the StatefulSet's `.Spec.RevisionHistoryLimit, the StatefulSet controller will delete PodTemplates, starting with the head of the revision history, until the limit of the revision history is equal to the StatefulSet's `.Spec.RevisionHistoryLimit`.
+1. If the number of PodTemplates in the StatefulSet's revision history is greater than the StatefulSet's `.Spec.RevisionHistoryLimit`, the StatefulSet controller will delete PodTemplates, starting with the head of the revision history, until the limit of the revision history is equal to the StatefulSet's `.Spec.RevisionHistoryLimit`.
-1. As a StatefulSet's `.Spec.RevisionHistoryLimit` is always at least two, and as the PodTemplates corresponding to `.Status.TemplateRevision` or `.Status.TargetTemplateRevision` are always the most recent PodTemplates in the revision history, the StatefulSet controller will not delete any `PodTemplates` that represent the current or target revisions.
+1. As a StatefulSet's `.Spec.RevisionHistoryLimit` is always at least two, and as the PodTemplates corresponding to `.Status.TemplateGeneration` or `.Status.TargetTemplateGeneration` are always the most recent PodTemplates in the revision history, the StatefulSet controller will not delete any `PodTemplates` that represent the current or target revisions.